Greater Moldova: Early stages

-Romania briefly recovered the territories after joining the Axis invasion of the Soviet Union.
-During these maneuvers, in July 1941, Ukrainian Romanian intellectuals in the former Moldavian ASSR and beyond asked for their native areas to be incorporated with Romania.
+Romania briefly recovered the lost territories in the east after joining the Axis invasion of the Soviet Union.
+During these maneuvers, in July 1941, Romanian intellectuals in the former Moldavian ASSR and beyond asked for their native areas to be incorporated with Romania.
 Their manifesto spoke of a "reunified Moldavia, all the way down to the Bug".
 In 1943, Ion Antonescu's regime could claim to have restored "united Moldavia between the Nistru, the Ceremuș, and the Carpathians", though much of historical Moldavia remained unincorporated, as the military-run Bessarabia and Bukovina governorates.
 Organized from areas located entirely to the east of historical Moldavia, the Transnistria Governorate was sometimes referred to as a part of "Moldavia's lands, forever reunited."
 In a 1941 letter, diplomat Raoul Bossy referred to the prospect of "restoring Moldavia", under Romanian rule, to its farthest reaches.
 He identified these with the reigns of Alexander I (1400–1432), when Moldavia held Pokuttia, and George Ducas (1680s), who ruled in Right-bank Ukraine.

 The claim also resonated with scholars.
 In December 1941, archeologist Radu Vulpe opined that the Cucuteni culture of the Neolithic "can be considered a spiritual product of Moldavia", for being centered on what was to become "Stephen the Great's country"; "one can surely speak of a great ethnographic unity of the people who have created and developed [this culture], and who gave Moldavia what was clearly its first era of brilliance."
 At a conference in 1943, schoolteacher Victor Andrei called those areas of Podolia and Yedisan "something of a Moldavian march, closely linked to the Metropolis of Proilavia as early as the 16th century."

 During early 1944, the Soviets began a large counteroffensive and reached the border of Bessarabia.
 This prompted Soviet Premier Joseph Stalin to allow the recruitment of Bessarabian politicians, held in Soviet concentration camps, for a reformed government of the Moldavian SSR; examples included Elefterie Sinicliu.
 The mission was coordinated through a group of communists: Ana Pauker, Alexandru Mîță, Gherasim Rudi, Gheorghe Stere, and Ipolit Derevici.
-At the time, Pauker, supported by Mîță, Rudi and Stere, envisioned an enlarged republic, which stretched into Romanian Moldavia down to the Siret and had Iași as its capital.
+At the time, Pauker, supported by Mîță, Rudi and Stere, envisioned an enlarged republic, which stretched down to the Siret and had Iași as its capital.
 Derevici alone opposed the plan, and ultimately defeated it by communicating Pauker's intentions to Stalin and Nikita Khrushchev, who overruled Pauker.
 By mid 1944, Bessarabia, Northern Bukovina and Hertsa had been fully retaken by the Soviet Army, which also advanced into Romania.
 At the time, Antonescu reportedly spoke of the need to "continue fighting alongside the Germans, even at the risk of losing all of Moldavia, Bessarabia, and part of Dobruja".
 Some members of the Romanian military, including Constantin Sănătescu, were infuriated by Antonescu's "mistaken hypotheses", and joined a conspiracy which ended with Antonescu's arrest in August 1944.